What are payment formats?

 Challenges in implementing payment formats

 While the benefits are significant, adoption isn’t always a walk in the park.
 One common challenge is the need for technological upgrades.
 If you’re migrating from older systems to ISO 20022, you might have to revamp your entire payment infrastructure.
-This can be time-consuming and costly, especially if your current setup is deeply entrenched.
+This can be time-consuming and costly, especially if your current setup is deeply integrated.

 Another hurdle is training.
 Your staff members and even some of your clients might be accustomed to legacy formats.
 Introducing something new means you have to ensure everyone is properly educated on file structures, validation processes, and potential pitfalls.